simonccc/Cloudfare-DNS-Updater/README.md

 docker pull simonczuzu/cloudflare-ddns:latest
 ```

-see below for how to configure it
+see below for an example of how to use it with eg docker-compose

+the hashed out values are defaults that can be changed if you want

+SLEEP is how long the process waits if it detects your IP hasn't changed

 # Example docker-compose file